avidseeker/avidseeker.github.io/content/ar/lam-alif.md

 ## Applications affected
 Qt mysteriously handles this issue, so Qt-based apps like Kate are not affected by this.
-On the other hand, gtk-based apps, like Firefox and Chromium, do have this problem.
+On the other hand, GTK-based apps, like Firefox and Chromium, do have this problem.

-Setting the environment variable `QT_IM_MODULE=ibus` doesn't have clear effect yet.
+Setting the environment variable `QT_IM_MODULE=ibus` doesn't have a clear effect yet.
 Qt is suspected to solve this issue by implementing XKB original compose mode.